 - I cannot carry a tune, but love almost all genres of music.
 Country music is my favorite and I often use it to “teach” my children life lessons in “mommy school.”

-- I am a recovering perfectionist who is chronically disorganized but almost always at least five minutes early everywhere I go.
+- As a recovering perfectionist I’m chronically disorganized but almost always at least five minutes early wherever I go.

-- I believe you have found this site for a reason and I am grateful you are here.
+- I believe you’ve found this site for a reason and I’m grateful you’re here.

 Life’s a dance… you learn as you go.Allen Shamblin and Steve Seskin